os2loop/profile/modules/loop_search_node_settings/README.md

+# Loop search node settings

 This module contains a default configuration for search node.

 The API keys and indexes can be overridden in the settings.php using these variables.

 ```php